 Welcome to the Shared Table along the spice road of food and friendship!
 Thank You for visiting!

 Through this blog, I will pick up the conversation where it left off years before along with sharing many new recipe tested dishes with you.
-One difference in my food experience today from where the conversation began, includes the many new foods and spices I have learned through my own multi-culture family with two beautiful Korean daughters, and two half-Vietnamese grandsons, along with friends from throughout the world, one group in particular called “The Ladies International Group.”
+One difference in my food experience today from where the conversation began, includes the many new foods and spices I have learned through my own multi-culture family with two beautiful Korean daughters, and three half-Vietnamese grandsons, along with friends from throughout the world, one group in particular called “The Ladies International Group.”

-Our Ladies International group was begun as a friendship circle over twenty years ago for those recently relocated from other countries throughout the world.
+Our Ladies International group was begun as a friendship circle over twenty-five years ago for those recently relocated from other countries throughout the world.
 The friendship group all began in one simple way, sharing food together.
 It was at the tables in their homes and our collective buffets that we have shared the simple to grand celebrations of life always including a broad range of cultural and regional dishes that eventually influenced my own food preparations.
 I believe you would love many of these cultural foods too and I hope to share many of them with you along with their interesting blends of ingredients.

 We’ll share a variety of quality homemade dishes and whenever applicable will credit the innovative history or developer.
 Any products that I recommend or share with you will only be those that I believe would be helpful to your dish preparation.

 One of the greatest lessons I have learned in life is that if you have a true heart to share food with others your life will always be full and you will never feel a lonely moment.